 As a global steel and mining group, EVRAZ is exposed to a range of risks and inherent uncertainties that are explained more fully in this section.
 The Group’s principal risks and its approach to managing them, together with the latest financial forecasts and five-year strategic plan, have formed the basis of this long-term viability assessment.
 EVRAZ believes that a five-year period is optimal for the viability analysis, as it corresponds to the period used in the Group’s strategic planning and therefore reflects the information available to management regarding the future performance of the business.
 Visibility of performance and risks beyond the strategic planning cycle is limited and scenarios beyond this five-year period have not been analysed for the purposes of the viability statement.

 The assessment was underpinned by scenarios that encompass a wide spectrum of potential outcomes.
-These scenarios are designed to explore the Group’s resilience to the significant risks set out on page Principal risks, and combinations of correlated risks.
+These scenarios are designed to explore the Group’s resilience to the significant risks set out on page Principal risks and uncertainties and combinations of correlated risks.
 Some risks are outside the Group’s control and the potential implications are difficult to predict in the current environment and considered remote.
-The key scenarios can be summarised as:
+The key scenarios tested can be summarised as:

 - Base scenario:

-- the key assumptions as disclosed in Note 6 to the financial statements under Impairment of assets on page Consolidated financial statements with notes
+- The key assumptions as disclosed in Note 6 to the financial statements under Impairment of assets on page Consolidated financial statements with notes

 - Global economic decline: